-9.6 There are a number of ways in which such concerns emerge:

-Director of HR will decide if the LA LADO should be informed.

-- 9.6.1 Direct observation of physical assault however minor the assault might appear. - 9.6.2 A perception restraint been used without justification and/or to too great a degree. - 9.6.3 Concerns about inappropriate touching.

-- 9.6.4 Concerns about a staff member meeting a child outside of work hours or at the staff member's home or similar engagement in a personal relationship. - 9.6.5 Disclosure by a child of feeling "uncomfortable" or similar with a staff member. - 9.6.6 Disclosure of direct concern of alleged assault by a child. - 9.6.7 Allegations or concerns that come to light in respect of a staff members own children. - 9.7.
-In dealing with such matters, staff and managers need to be aware that there may be a number of separate but related investigations which need to be undertaken i.e. - 9.7.1 Police investigation of a possible criminal offence. - 9.7.2 Enquiries and assessment by Children's Social Care to ascertain if a child needs protection or service. - 9.7.3 A disciplinary investigation by Coram. - 9.7.4 An investigation under the complaint's procedures - 9.8 Such concerns can sometimes come to light after the reported incident but must still be dealt with under safeguarding procedures.
+- 9.44 The Designated Officer/LADO should also be informed of any allegations that have been made directly to the Police or Social Care.
+They will monitor and track any investigation with the expectation that it is resolved as quickly as possible. - 9.45 There are a number of ways in which such concerns emerge: - 9.45.1 Direct observation of physical assault however minor the assault might appear. - 9.45.2 A perception that restraint has been used without justification and/or to too great a degree. - 9.45.3 Concerns about inappropriate touching. - 9.45.4 Concerns about a staff member meeting a child outside of work hours or at the staff member's home or similar engagement in a personal relationship. - 9.45.5 Disclosure by a child of feeling "uncomfortable" or similar with a staff member. - 9.45.6 Disclosure of direct concern of alleged assault by a child. - 9.45.7 Allegations or concerns that come to light in respect of a member of staff's own children. - 9.46 In dealing with such matters, staff and managers need to be aware that there may be a number of separate but related investigations which need to be undertaken i.e.

+- 9.46.1 Police investigation of a possible criminal offence. - 9.46.2 Enquiries and assessment by Children's Social Care to ascertain if a child needs protection or service. - 9.46.3 A disciplinary investigation by Coram. - 9.46.4 An investigation under the complaint's procedures

+Such concerns can sometimes come to light sometime after the reported incident but must still be dealt with under safeguarding procedures.
 Where the concern raised is a matter of conduct such as use of drugs or alcohol, the disciplinary code should be used; whilst such matters may have serious consequences for service users and could be criminal offences, there exists adequate recourse in the disciplinary code to deal with such matters.
-Wherever an offence is suspected, the Police should be advised. - 9.9 Such concerns might initially at least begin as suspicion without "hard" evidence.
+Wherever an offence is suspected, the Police should be advised.

+9.47 Such concerns might initially at least begin as suspicion without "hard" evidence.